Guiedline for Oil transfer system on board cargo ships

 Procedures for topping off tanks

-When topping off tanks, engineer in charge shall check ullage continuously and request the shore personnel to reduce the loading rate if necessary to avoid the possibility of oil spill.
+When topping off tanks, an engineer in charge shall check ullage continuously and request the shore personnel to reduce the loading rate if necessary to avoid the possibility of the oil spill.

 Communications during oil transfer operation

-Chief engineer shall discuss with shore personnel about communications during transfer operation.
+The chief engineer shall discuss with shore personnel about communications during the transfer operation.
 Communications require that continuous two-way voice communications be possible at all times, ex. walkie-talkie.

 Procedures for closing all valves used during oil transfer operation